Sarah Schulman: Theater

-From 1979 to 1994, she had 15 plays produced in the context of the avant-garde Downtown Arts Scene, based in New York City's East Village.
+From 1979 to 1994, Schulman had 15 plays produced in the context of the avant-garde Downtown Arts Scene, based in New York City's East Village.
 Venues included the University of the Streets, P.S.
-122, La Mama, King Tut Wah-Wah Hut, the Pyramid Club, 8BC, Franklin Furnace, The Kitchen, Ela Troyano and Uzi Parness' Club Chandelier, Here, the Performing Garage, and others.
+122, La Mama, King Tut's Wah-Wah Hut, the Pyramid Club, 8BC, Franklin Furnace, The Kitchen, Ela Troyano and Uzi Parness' Club Chandelier, Here, and the Performing Garage.
 Schulman was admitted into the Sundance Theater Lab in 2001 with the play Carson McCullers, based on the life of the 20th century writer.
 The workshop starred Angelina Phillips and Bill Camp and was directed by Craig Lucas.
-The play had its world premiere at Playwrights Horizons in 2002, directed by Marion McClinton and starring Jenny Bacon.
-This was followed by "Manic Flight Reaction" at Playwrights Horizons, directed by Trip Cullman starring Deirdre O'Connell.
+It had its world premiere at Playwrights Horizons in 2002, directed by Marion McClinton and starring Jenny Bacon.
+This was followed by "Manic Flight Reaction" at Playwrights Horizons, directed by Trip Cullman and starring Deirdre O'Connell.

-Schulman secured the rights to write an adaptation of Isaac Bashevis Singer's Enemies, A Love Story, which premiered at the Wilma Theater in Philadelphia in 2007, directed by Jiri Ziska starring Morgan Spector.
+Schulman secured the rights to write an adaptation of Isaac Bashevis Singer's Enemies, A Love Story, which premiered at the Wilma Theater in Philadelphia in 2007, directed by Jiri Ziska and starring Morgan Spector.
 It later had a New York reading at the New York Theatre Workshop, directed by Jo Bonney.

-In 2018, her play Between Covers was included in the New Stages Festival at the Goodman Theatre in Chicago, her play Roe Versus Wade had a reading at the New York Theatre Workshop and she was commissioned by BMG and the Manchester Factory to write the book for The Snow Queen, a theatrical work highlighting the music of Marianne Faithfull.
+In 2018, Schulman's play Between Covers was included in the New Stages Festival at the Goodman Theatre in Chicago, her play Roe Versus Wade had a reading at the New York Theatre Workshop, and she was commissioned by BMG and the Manchester Factory to write the book for The Snow Queen, a theatrical work highlighting the music of Marianne Faithfull.

 In 2021, her play The Lady Hamlet premiered at the Provincetown Theater, starring Jennifer Van Dyck, and won the Best New Play award from Broadway World/Boston.

-In May 2023, the musical adaptation of her 1998 novel Shimmer had its first workshop at Yale, with music by composer Anthony Davis, lyrics by Michael Korie, directed by Jess McLeod.
+In May 2023, the musical adaptation of Schulman's 1998 novel Shimmer had its first workshop at Yale, with music by Anthony Davis and lyrics by Michael Korie.
+It was directed by Jess McLeod.
 A second workshop took place in January 2024 at Northwestern University.